RinniSwift/iOS/DispatchFramework.md

 > On every dispatch queue, tasks will be executed in the same order as you add them to the queue (FIFO) the first task in the line will be executed first but
 > the task completion is not guaranteed. task completion is up to the code complexity. not order.

+## Serial Queues
+Also known as *private dispatch queues* executes one task at a time in the order that they were added to the queue.
+The currently executed tasks are run on distinct threads and serial queues are often used to synchronize access to a specific resource.

-## Serial and Concurrent queues
+## Concurrent queues
-there are two types of dispatch queues: serial queues executes tasks one at a time. comcurrent tasks, execute tasks in parallell(same time)
+Also known as *global dispatch queues* execute one or more tasks concurrently.
+But tasks are still started in order of how they were added.

-## Main Queue (serial queue)
+## Main Dispatch Queue
-every task on the main queue runs on the main thread.
+The main dispatch queue is a globally available serial queue that executes tasks on the application’s main thread.

-## Global Queue (concurrent queue)
-concurrent queue shared throughout the operating system. including the background queue

-## Custom Queue(serial or concurrent queue)
-custom queues are mapped into global queues by specifying a QoS

 ---